Dropping Sessions 3B and 3C Courses

 - Students who have not obtained the instructor's permission as specified in certain courses.

-Eligible Santa Clara University juniors and seniors may pursue independent study with the approval of a faculty member.
+Eligible Santa Clara University juniors and seniors may pursue an independent study with the approval of a faculty member.
 Interested students should review the Independent Study section in the Undergraduate Bulletin for additional information.

 Interested current Santa Clara University students should inquire with individual departments and programs for information about summer internships.